API Endpoint Access URL

 application/json

-By default, the Background removal API endpoint always returns a JSON Object containing the BASE64 encoded image output or a direct link to the output image stored in your private AWS S3 bucket if you've already connected your S3 storage credentials from the PixLab Console ↗. if one the other side, the
+By default, the Background remover API endpoint always returns a JSON Object containing the BASE64 encoded image output or a direct link to the output image stored in your private AWS S3 bucket if you've already connected your S3 storage credentials from the PixLab Console ↗. if one the other side, the

 blob parameter (documented above) is set to true, the raw image binary content is returned instead.